fbpx

 Participating in the Ninety-Pound Rucksack Challenge is an incredible way to honor history while testing your limits.
 Here’s how to join:

-- At a Ski Resort: Check out participating ski resorts, where everything is set up for you.
+• At a Participating Ski Resort: Check out participating ski resorts on the map, where everything is set up for you.
 They’ll provide a safe route and guidance for the climb.

-- Backcountry: Choose your own path!
+• On your own at your home resort/backcountry: Choose your own tribute!
 Look for a route with 1,500–2,500 feet of vertical gain and assess safety conditions carefully.
 Ensure it’s suitable for your skill level and equipment.
 (Pro Tip: Always check local avalanche forecasts if in the backcountry.)

 Step 2: Register for the Challenge